danielsunzhongyuan/my_leetcode_in_python/Questions.md

 The string representing n is always valid and will not have leading zeros.

-492. construct-the-rectangle
-For a web developer, it is very important to know how to design a web page's size.
-So, given a specific rectangular web page’s area, your job by now is to design a rectangular web page, whose length L and width W satisfy the following requirements:

-1. The area of the rectangular web page you designed must equal to the given target area.

-2. The width W should not be larger than the length L, which means L >= W.

-3. The difference between length L and width W should be as small as possible.
-You need to output the length L and the width W of the web page you designed in sequence.
-Example:
-Input: 4
-Output: [2, 2]
-Explanation: The target area is 4, and all the possible ways to construct it are [1,4], [2,2], [4,1].
-But according to requirement 2, [1,4] is illegal; according to requirement 3,  [4,1] is not optimal compared to [2,2].
-So the length L is 2, and the width W is 2.
-Note:
-The given area won't exceed 10,000,000 and is a positive integer The web page's width and length you designed must be positive integers.

 500. keyboard-row
 Given a List of words, return the words that can be typed using letters of alphabet on only one row's of American keyboard like the image below.
 Example: